All Words > Chiffonade

 Did you Know?

-Even if you haven't heard the word, foodies will recognize a chiffonade — it's the finely chopped preparation of herbs or greens sprinkled on top of your food.
+Even if you haven't heard the word, you'll likely recognize a chiffonade — it's the finely chopped preparation of herbs or greens sprinkled on top of your food.
 It looks fancy, but it's quite easy to do.
-Stack the leaves, roll into a thin cigar shape, then slice across the roll to form thin ribbons.
+Stack the leaves, roll them into a thin cigar shape, and then slice across the roll to form thin ribbons.
+Now you have a chiffonade of herbs to decorate and flavor your dish.

 illustration Chiffonade